vadimkantorov/mpegflow/README.md

 --quiet | will suppress debug output

 # vis
-The tool accepts a video file path as command-line argument, output of **mpegflow** on standard input and displays (or dumps) visualization of motion vectors overlayed on video frames.
+The tool accepts a video file path and a dump directory as command-line arguments, output of **mpegflow** on standard input and saveson disk the visualization of motion vectors overlayed on video frames.

 ##### Command-line options:

 Option | Description
 --- | ---
 --help or -h | will output the usage info
---dump dumpDir | will skip showing visualization on screen and will save the images to dumpDir instead --occupancy | will expect occupancy information from **mpegflow** and will visualize it as well
+--occupancy | will expect occupancy information from **mpegflow** and will visualize it as well

 # Examples